uw-vortex/VORTEX-handbook/05-publishing-policy.md

 Another difficult situation commonly encountered by students is how to manage the publishing process after you have completed your degree and have moved onto new jobs or opportunities outside the academic environment.
 Most importantly, every opportunity will be given to lead graduate students to get first author publications resulting from their thesis work.
 The following guidelines are to help move this process forward and outlines contingency plans in the event this process does not become feasible:
 * Prior to leaving the lab, a 'lingering publication plan' will be discussed in the exit interview;
 * If a paper draft is not adequately prepared up to 3 years after the end of data collection, a conversation will be initiated to re-assign the project to a different student lead to expedite the publication;
-* If a student willingly relinquishes responsibility to finish a paper, Jason will re-assign the project to a different student lead;
+* If a student willingly relinquishes responsibility to finish a paper, Jason will re-assign the project to a different student lead.\
 With respect to the above two points (re-assignment), the original student lead will always be included as a contributing author and will be expected to help approve the final version of the manuscript prior to publication.

 ## List of target journals